VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-coder.md

 # Analysis
 * 1.1:29 Use the Milkyway default analysis for grouping of people
+  1.1:30 The Milkyway has stars, this is a test for a multi-line two star comment

 # Stata
 * 1.s1:1 Just an example of Stata comments